thenexthub/Codira/docs/DebuggingTheCompiler.md

 ### Create Ubuntu Container

 1. Use an x86 machine.
 The following instructions currently don’t work on arm64.
 It might be easy to adjust them or not, I have not tried
-2. Clone (or pull) swift-docker: https://github.com/swiftlang/swift-docker
+2. Clone (or pull) language-docker: https://github.com/languagelang/language-docker
-3. Build the Ubuntu 22.04 container: `cd swift-ci/master/ubuntu/22.04; docker build .`
+3. Build the Ubuntu 22.04 container: `cd language-ci/master/ubuntu/22.04; docker build .`
 4. `docker run -it --cpus <CPUs> --memory <Memory> -v ~/<path to your local sources>:/src-on-host:cached --name lsan-reproducer --cap-add=SYS_PTRACE --security-opt seccomp=unconfined <hash that docker build outputs> bash`
     - The `-cap-add` and `-security-opt` arguments are needed to run LLDB inside the Docker container
 5. Copy the sources to inside the Docker container: `cp -r /src-on-host/* ~`